 Their Emmy nominated preschool series, Puffin Rock, is currently being broadcast worldwide in over 30 countries along with streaming on Netflix.
 Dorg Van Dango, is a comedy tv series for 6-11-year-olds co-created by Nora Twomey and Fabian Erlinghäuser and currently broadcasting on RTE and Nickelodeon.

-Cartoon Saloon’s 4th feature Wolfwalkers, directed by Tomm Moore and Ross Stewart, recently premiered at TIFF and following a theatrical release it will launch worldwide in December of 2020, including on Apple TV.
+Cartoon Saloon’s 4th feature Wolfwalkers, directed by Tomm Moore and Ross Stewart, premiered in 2020 and is available to watch on Apple TV.